 If you wish to declare a data science minor you must first complete the application.
-You should do this in discussion with one of our coordinators, Prof. Laurie Heyer (Mathematics and Computer Science) or Prof. Pat Sellers (Political Science) as early as possible, and no later than the fall semester of senior year.
+You should do this in discussion with one of our coordinators, Prof. Laurie Heyer (Mathematics and Computer Science) at firstname.lastname@example.org or Prof. Pat Sellers (Political Science) at email@example.com as early as possible, and no later than the fall semester of senior year.

 Interested in Studying Data Science at Davidson?